-The following issues need to be considered:
+The following issues need to be considered and included in the relevant policy:

-- What are the safeguarding arrangements of the child or young person to ensure they are not in contact with the alleged abuser? - Contact the parents or carers of the child/young person if advised to do so by the LADO. - Consider the rights of the staff member for a fair and equal process of investigation. - Ensure that the appropriate disciplinary procedure is followed, including whether suspending a member of staff from work until the outcome of any investigation is deemed necessary. - Act on any decision made in any strategy meeting; and - advise the Disclosure and Barring Service (DBS) and any other appropriate regulatory or professional body where a member of staff has been disciplined or dismissed as a result of the allegations founded, or would have been if they have resigned.
+- What are the safeguarding arrangements of the child or young person to ensure they are not in contact with the alleged abuser? - Contact the parents or carers of the child/young person if advised to do so by the LADO. - Consider the rights of the staff member for a fair and equal process of investigation. - Ensure that the appropriate disciplinary procedure is followed, including whether suspending a member of staff from work until the outcome of any investigation is deemed necessary. - Act on any decision made in any strategy meeting; and - Advise the Disclosure and Barring Service (DBS) and any other appropriate regulatory or professional body where a member of staff has been disciplined or dismissed as a result of the allegations founded, or would have been if they have resigned. - Ensure low level concerns are also carefully recorded and stored securely and confidentially.

-Contact details LADO: 01872 326536
+Contact details LADO: 01872 326536; lado@cornwall.gov.uk

 If a referral needs to be made, then this must go through MARU who will then pass it on to the LADO team.
-The referral form can be found at:
+The referral form can be found on the OSCP website.